-In the present work, we develop a 2NN MEAM potential for the Fe-C alloy system that accurately predicts the structure and properties of cementite.
-Our Fe-C alloy potential is based on previously developed 2NN MEAM potentials for Fe\cite{TLee2011} and C\cite{Uddin2010} in their pure forms.
-The C MEAM potential predicts both diamond and graphite as minimum energy structures with almost degenerate energies.
-Using the Fe and C single element potentials, the alloy potential for Fe-C was constructed by fitting to the heat of formation of Fe-C alloys in the B$_1$ and L$_{12}$ structures, and cementite, as well as the interstitial energies of C in bcc Fe.
+In the present work, we developed a 2NN MEAM potential for the Fe--C alloy system that predicts the structure and properties of cementite.
+Our Fe--C alloy potential is based on previously developed 2NN MEAM potentials for Fe \cite{TLee2012} and C \cite{Uddin2010} in their pure forms.
+The C MEAM potential predicts both diamond and graphite as stable structures with almost degenerate energies.
+Using the Fe and C single element potentials, we arrived at the best possible parameterization of the alloy potential of Fe--C for the purposes specified by the objective function which takes into account the various properties of Fe--C alloys.